-Major operational and data management systems are selected with constituency input, participation by affected functional users, and guidance from IT Services.
-Academic and support services technology is selected with input from the appropriate faculty and staff, after vendor presentations.
+Major operational and data management systems are selected with constituency input, participation by affected functional users, and guidance from Information Technology Services.
+Academic and support services technology is selected with input from the appropriate faculty and staff after vendor presentations.
 For example, the new student information system was selected through the request for proposal (RFP) process followed by vendor demonstration of the top two respondents.
-The demonstrations were attended by a large number of employees who completed a questionnaire that determined the final selection (III.C.1.6).
-New web-based functionality that will be used by students, faculty, and staff is reviewed by the web services committee which has representation from all groups.
+The demonstrations were attended by a large number of employees who completed a questionnaire that determined the final selection (III.C.1-6).
+New web-based functionality that will be used by students, faculty, and staff is reviewed by the Web Services Committee which has representation from all groups.
 For a major change, focus groups are used to gather broader participation.
-For example, a focus group consisting of students, staff, counselors, and faculty was held September 2015 to design an interface for a new online catalog (III.C.1.7).
+For example, a focus group consisting of students, staff, counselors, and faculty was held September 2015 to design an interface for a new online catalog (III.C.1-7).
+The first annual Technology Summit is scheduled for May 2016 to bring all the technology related committee members together to participate in the annual update of the TMP (III.C.1-42).
+The invited 57 members to the summit represent a wide cross section of Academic Affairs, Student Services, Information Technology Services, and student.